2020... you've been pretty brutal.

 A huge thank you to all of our clients and partners for their support and hard work over the past 12 months.
 You're all amazing - and give us faith that next year will be better than the last.
 Happy new year everyone!

-We're delighted to have been selected to take part in FOCUS Bootcamp - a course aimed to equip new screen companies with the skills, knowledge and contacts that they need to grow and thrive.
+We're delighted to have been selected to take part in FOCUS Bootcamp - a course aimed to equip young screen companies with the skills, knowledge and contacts that they need to grow and thrive.

 Bass Rock Films is focused on continuous improvement - both in our creative content and in the way we do business.
 We aim to continue to grow and thrive in Scotland's screen sector, and we're excited to begin this journey with FOCUS.

 One of the few up-sides of being increasingly stuck inside has been the extra time allowed for box-set binging.
 There have been some stellar documentary series broadcast over the past few months, including 'Once Upon a Time in Iraq' and 'Rise of the Murdoch Dynasty'.
 Masterfully edited, compelling and gripping - both showcase filmmakers at the top of their game.
 Closer to home, Murder Squad on BBC Scotland has also been superb.

 Most excitingly however, we've managed to conquer Ken Burns' epic 'The Vietnam War'.
 With 10 episodes (each about an hour and half) this is no mean feat - but wow - it's brilliant.
 Sad, shocking - but brilliant.
 Throughout, you realise how many similarities there are between America in the late 1960s and that same country today.
 The same broad issues are at stake and the belief systems are just as entrenched.
 Fundamentally it tells a story of lessons not being learnt - and unfortunately, the cycle continues across the world today: morally bankrupt politicians focussed on their personal stories, sacrificing others in that pursuit.